TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 22/Matthew 22.2.md

 ---

-The kingdom of heaven is likened unto a certain king, who made a marriage feast for his son,
+"The Kingdom of Heaven is like a certain king, who made a marriage feast for his son,